vergisodd/Credit-Risk-Intelligence-System/README.md

 # Credit Risk Intelligence System

-**End-to-end credit risk review-prioritization system using the Home Credit Default Risk dataset.**
+**Credit risk intelligence system for prioritizing high-risk loan applicants.**

-This project builds a governed machine learning workflow that predicts applicant default risk, ranks applicants for manual review, explains model outputs with SHAP reason codes, and evaluates threshold, fairness, calibration, and drift risks.
+Built with the Home Credit Default Risk dataset, this project goes beyond default prediction by turning model scores into a governed analyst review workflow.
+It ranks applicants by default risk, explains predictions with SHAP reason codes, and evaluates threshold policy, fairness, calibration, drift, and business-impact tradeoffs.

-It is designed as a **decision-support system for credit risk analysts**, not as an automated loan approval or rejection engine.
+The system is designed as a **decision-support tool for credit risk analysts**, not an automated loan approval or rejection engine.

 ![Python](https://img.shields.io/badge/Python-3.10+-blue)
 ![Streamlit](https://img.shields.io/badge/Streamlit-Analyst%20Console-red)